alex-shnayder/playground/README.md

 Outmatch takes one or more glob patterns, compiles them into a RegExp and returns a function for matching strings with it.

 Glob patterns are strings that contain wildcards such as `*`, `?`, `[abc]` and others.
 When a pattern is matched with another string, these wildcards can replace one or more symbols.
 For example, `src/*` would match both `src/foo` and `src/bar`.

-Globs are usually used to search files.
-With Outmatch it is possible to use globs with arbitrary strings, whether separated or not.
+Globs are usually used to search file paths separated by slashes.
+With Outmatch it is possible to match _arbitrary_ strings, whether separated or not.

+## Quickstart

 ```js
 import outmatch from 'outmatch'